Hardiness zones

 Propagation: Seed, cutting

-Disease and pests: None
+Disease and Pests: None

 Additional comments: This is a rarely used shrub in Phoenix landscapes reserved exclusively for xeric and desert landcsape settings.
-Rub the leaves in your fingers to smell their wonderful fragrance, its a heavy sage-like scent.
-The leaves are used to make a herbal tea.
+Crush the leaves in your fingers to smell its wonderful fragrance, a heavy sage-like scent.
 The flowers are attractive to bees.
 Hyptis is a genus of about 400 species, mostly in tropical regions around the world.